shihanng/app-event-management/README.md

 `EMAIL_CONFIG` consists of username, password, host name, and port number of the SMTP server for sending notification email.
 We can omit both `EMAIL_CONFIG` and `NOTIFY_TO` in development.
 In this case, the app will log a warning instead of sending email.

+REST endpoints documentation is available as Swagger API documentation.
+See: http://localhost:5000/swagger/ after launching the development server.

 Run unit tests with:

 ```console